aachman22/bbc_homepage/README.md

-# bbc_homepage
+# BBC homepage replica
-A replica of the BBC homepage using HTML and CSS
+A basic replica of the BBC's old homepage using HTML and CSS to teach myself HTML and CSS.